-

 More details...

-As we announced, the second edition of the festival Digital Exchange Croatia - DECro02 happened on the Adriatic coast, in a beautiful historic town of Šibenik in Dalmatia.
-It is a part of the program of internationally famous Šibenik International Children's Festival.
+The second edition of the festival Digital Exchange Croatia - DECro02 happened on the Adriatic coast, in a beautiful historic town of Šibenik in Dalmatia.
+It was a part of the program of internationally famous Šibenik International Children's Festival.

 More details...

-CD-ROM "Croatian Tales of Long Ago, Part One" is now available on New Zealand!
+CD-ROM "Croatian Tales of Long Ago, Part One" is now available in New Zealand!

 For more information please contact: